kafai-yip/kafai-yip.github.io/_pages/home.md

 ---

 I'm a second-year PhD student in the Department of Linguistics at Yale University.
-I'm interested in the structure of language and cats.
+I'm interested in the structure and meaning of language.
+I love cats.
 I’m a Hongkonger.

 {% capture notice-text %}